Sujata1/AmazoneStore/README.md

  Provides summary of the highest-grossing departments in the store.

 # Commands to use this app
+## p.s.
+Product validation, Integer validation, Float Validation is same across all the options.
+I have not repeated these validations for each module.
+Please find all validation in Customer module.
+I have provided information of validations specific to other modules
 # 1. Customers

 a.
 Run command "node bamazonCustomer.js".